Wilcolab/Anythink-Market-osrbj/backend/README.md

 The Anythink Market backend is Node web app written with [Express](https://expressjs.com/)

-## Getting started

-Before running your backended and frontend, you need to install the dependencies by doing yarn install.
-Also, head to mongo atlas, create an account and follow this [guide](https://medium.com/featurepreneur/working-mongodb-5ae6a9d53462).

-To start the app use: `./start.sh` from the backend directory.

-Make sure your DB is up and running.

 ## Dependencies

 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - For generating JWTs used by authentication